EyasuTeshome/shifttracker/becoming-a-remote-professional/what-are-the-spoken-and-unspoken-norms-in-the-workplace.md

 Norms are divided into two categories: spoken and unspoken norms.
 The spoken norms are usually written down in an official document called a "*Code of Conduct"* and everybody in the company must adhere to those norms for the team to work well together.

-Here are some examples of common unspoken norms in the workplace:
+Here are some examples of common spoken norms in the workplace:

 - No sexual harassment accepted
 - No racist, ageist or homophobic comments allowed